 The quote below is from an essay I wrote entitled The Challenge Of Memoir, and it's the central theme and philosophy that underscores my writing process.

-And since we are talking about writing, I have curated an archive of what I feel constitutes my best literary nonfiction, memoir, poetry, and flash fiction work, all accessible from the button below.
+For more of my writing you can browse the archive, a collection of what I feel constitutes my best literary nonfiction, memoir, poetry, and flash fiction work, all accessible from the button below.

 My written work has been published in a number of journals and publications, both online and in print, including Literati, Indigo & Stone Quarterly, A Different Perspective, The Synapse, Endless Magazine, This Glorious Mess, Due East, The Coffelicious, Literally Literary, Toronto Life, Direct Mail, Matters Of The Art, and both the UCLA, and University of Toronto student press.
 For a complete listing of where my work has been published, including links to specific pieces, please click the button below.